• Skip to main content

 How to Store

-• Refrigerator- Store homemade sourdough oatmeal cookie dough in the refrigerator for up to 4 days.
+• Refrigerator- Store homemade sourdough oatmeal cookie dough in the fridge for up to 4 days.

-• Freezer- Homemade cookie dough can be frozen for up to 2 months.
+• Freezer- Freeze the dough for up to 2 months.

-• Room Temperature- Store baked cookies in an airtight container at room temperature for up to one week.
+• Room Temperature- Keep baked cookies in an airtight container at room temperature for up to one week.

-• Freezer- For longer storage, freeze cookies on a baking sheet until solid, then transfer to a freezer-safe bag or container.
-Store in the freezer for 8-12 months.
+• Freezer- For long-term storage, freeze cookies on a baking sheet until solid, then transfer to a freezer-safe bag or container.
+They’ll keep for 8-12 months.
 Thaw at room temperature or reheat in the oven.

 Seven sourdough oatmeal cookies on a piece of parchment paper surrounded by extra chocolate chips.
 One of the cookies has a bite taken out of it.